-At an age when more than half of my life is statistically behind me rather than ahead of me, I look back and wonder why I wasted so much time in my young adulthood arguing with my father over politics or some other inane topic of relative insignificance, instead of simply talking about whatever interested him or me, or listening to him do something he’s always done well: tell funny stories about his friends and our extended family.
+At an age when more than half of my life is statistically behind me rather than ahead of me, I look back and wonder why I wasted so much time in my young adulthood arguing with my father over politics or some other inane topic of relative insignificance, instead of simply talking about whatever interested him or me, or listening to him do something he always did well: tell funny stories about his friends and our extended family.

 That brings me to the third father in this story—me—and some statistics about American parents that are as perplexing as they are disturbing.

 My father’s illness has informed me in my relationships with my son and daughter.
 I have to be their father, but I strive to also be someone they can talk to.
-That’s why, as my kids rocket into adolescence, whenever my son asks me to play chess, or my daughter wants to do a Sudoku puzzle with me—or one of them spontaneously plops down next to me and starts talking about anything—I drop whatever else I’m doing.
+That’s why, as my kids rocket through their teen years, whenever my son asks me to play chess, or my daughter wants to do a Sudoku puzzle with me—or one of them spontaneously plops down next to me and starts talking about anything—I drop whatever I’m doing.
 And while I won’t be able to resist the urge to try to guide them down a path with good footing, I’ll try to let them embrace their own opinions.
 I’d rather spend more time finding ways to agree with them, or just listening, than finding ways to disagree.

 Lost Family Vacation Time

 Not long ago, I attended a conference of the Family Travel Association, at a picturesque Montana resort deep in the forest north of Yellowstone National Park.
 There, I listened to speakers lament how low a priority Americans give to time off with their families.